 Laughs, Legends, and Legacies

-But in 1985 the Showbox closed once more, with only the odd occasional event or show in the space, until resurfacing in 1990 as Budd Friedman's Seattle Improv comedy club, whose talent roster on its October 25 opening night included Ellen Degeneres.
+But in 1983 the Showbox closed once more, opening again only for a one-night punk rock blowout featuring Illinois' Big Black and Seattle's U-Men on March 28, 1987, until the venue resurfaced in 1990 as Budd Friedman's Seattle Improv comedy club, whose talent roster on its October 25 opening night included Ellen Degeneres.
 Subsequent dates featured comics Garry Shandling, Dennis Miller, Paula Poundstone, and many others.
 In 1994 Barry Block took over, recasting the venue as the Showbox Comedy and Supper Club -- which tried to mix comedy with jazz shows, gothic/industrial music, hip-hop, electro-industrial theater, DJs, and the occasional local rock band like Super Deluxe or Salon Betty.

 In 1996 a team led by successful restaurateur Jeff Steichen took over and launched the Showbox Music Club and a dozen years of great success.
 In 2001 Johnny Kerns's old spot was revamped as the Club's new Green Room restaurant/lounge.
 Among the stellar shows on the ballroom's stage were the first American show by Brit pop band Coldplay and early appearances by the likes of Katy Perry, Moby, Lady Gaga, and Lorde.
 Business was good and management was able to expand by founding a second venue, the Showbox SoDo (1700 1st Avenue S), a larger club near Seattle's stadium district.
 That led to the original becoming the "Showbox at the Market" in 2007.
 The following year saw a national firm, AEG Live, acquire the leases of both venues.
 In 2014, to celebrate the ballroom's 75th anniversary, some names were again updated: The original hall was given its simple Showbox name once more and the Green Room nightspot was renamed Kerns Music Shop.